cytoscape/RCy3/README.md

 ### Testing
 Unit tests are a crucial tool in software development.
-In order to run them 'offline' (not on the Bioconductor build system), take these steps from within a running R session:
+In order to run them 'offline' (not on the Bioconductor build system), take these steps from within a running R session (requires RUnit):

   1) source(system.file("unitTests", "test_RCy3.R", package="RCy3"))
   2) run.tests()